almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ### what's your money mindsets

 * overall objectives, your financial vision must compliment that vision
-* identify your priorities; avoid pitfalls, create a financial mission statement, disverity in your financial portfolio, assess the risks
+* identify your priorities; avoid pitfalls, create a financial mission statement, diversity in your financial portfolio, assess the risks

 ### money mindset